 A new, more realistic PID method deployed by STAR was used in these simulations with the inclusion of the full TOF barrel in the simulations and the analysis.

 The simulation data sample consists of about 10 K Hijing events embedded with 5 D0/event.
-All D0 were forced to decay 100% in the K-pi channel for useful signal statistics but all physics performance figures are scaled to the expected charm cross sections.
+All D0 were forced to decay 100% in the K-pi channel for useful signal statistics and thrown with a uniform distribution in pT.
+All physics performance figures are scaled to the expected charm cross sections and pT-dependence.
 The size of this sample is comparable to the one used for the CD0 review and the HFT proposal studies.

 All other conditions are identical to CD0-review ones, e.g. beam luminosity, pile-up densities in the PIXEL layers etc.